Nuclear-Blast-Testing-Facility/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ We are Nuclear Blast Testing Facility, a game on Roblox 🌈 we create stuff like websites for the lore
+🙋‍♀️ We are Nuclear Blast Testing Facility, a game on Roblox <br>
+🌈 we create stuff like websites for the lore <br>
-👩‍💻 find us on discord.gg/nbtf
+👩‍💻 find us on discord.gg/nbtf <br>
-🍿 We are Gamers
+🍿 We are Gamers <br>
-🧙 and Developers
+🧙 and Developers <br>